7 Must-know Uses of the Word “Boludo” in Argentina

 ¡Dejen de hablar boludeces!
 (Stop talking nonsense!)

-Summary of Boludo Uses
+Overview of Boludo Meanings

 As a verb, boludear is used to describe the same as the English “to putz around,” and describes worthless or unproductive activities.